 The Advertising Standards Authority (ASA) is the independent body that endorses and administers the Code, ensuring that the self-regulatory system works in the public interest.
-The ASA's activities include investigating conducting research.
+The ASA's activities include investigating and rulingon complaints and conducting research.
 Full information about the ASA's complaints procedure is available on www.asa.org.uk.